-The slideshow is from our End of the Year Competition Winners (April 2019).
+The slideshow is from our March 2020 Competition.
 (Click on the large image for full screen view, wait for images to load and then use back/forward arrow to view images.

-2019-2020 Rotating Subjects and Techniques, and 2020-2021 Rotating Subjects and Techniques have been released by Wayne Divoky, our Competition Chair.
+2019-2020 Rotating Subjects and Techniques, and 2020-2021 Rotating Subjects and Techniques information.

 Congratulations to our Photographers of the Year for 2018-2019!